zeero-systems/anemics/README.md

-# ts-framework
+# ANEMICS

-A custom framework with minimal dependencies
+An anemic framework with minimal dependencies